janrth/reinforcement_learning/README.md

  - compute the value function
  - extract a new policy using the value function from the previous step
  - compare the old and the new policy and stop if the difference between them is below a threshold, otherwise continue with another policy (and compute the value function again)

+For model free based problems, solutions for Monte Carlo prediction methods, temporal differencing (e.g.: Q Learning), multi armed banidts and deep q network are implemented.
+The different models are tested in jupyter notebooks where results can be observed.